AppHammer/agentic-workshop/lesson_3.md

 ## Steps D

 1. Install playwright mcp
-2. provide the qa agent more context and instructions
-    - Add login instructions etc
+    - Add to qa agent rules
+      * **6. E2E Testing:**

+      * Use the Playwright MCP server to fully test ux from End 2 End for a feature that requires it.
+      * Record screenshots when testing is desktop mode
+      * Provide feedback and links to screenshots in testing summary.
+    - add to orchestrator

+          You MUST use the playwright mcp server for all ux testing and validation.

+          Customer Login: customer1 password123
+          Tasker Login: tasker1 password123

+          The backend and frontend will need to be run together for testing

+2. Test that playwright is setup:
+    - Switch to QA Engineer mode and test playwright.
+    - test that playwright works by navigating and takeing a screenshot of apphammer.co
+    - IF NOT: you may need to run npx -y playwright@1.48.2 install chromium
-3. Rinse and repeat for issues
+2. Rinse and repeat for issues
-    - /implement-issue docs/v0.0.2/issues/v0.0.2-1-1.md
+    - /implement-issue docs/v0.0.2/issues/v0.0.2-1-2.md
-    - /implement-issue docs/v0.0.2/issues/v0.0.2-1-1.md
+    - /implement-issue docs/v0.0.2/issues/v0.0.2-1-3.md

-4. Does it work?
+3. Does it work?
+You should have seen the agent use playwright to test the issues after completion

 ## Takeaways:

--
+- MCP Servers are awesome!
+They supply funtionality that are not built in to agents